tahirpukhta/travel-rag-/README.md

 # Travel-RAG

 ## Overview
-Travel-RAG is a Flask-based travel booking website that allows users to browse and list hotels, with AI-powered FAQs and review analysis using Retrieval-Augmented Generation (RAG).
+Travel-RAG is an AI-powered travel planning and booking website that allows users to browse and list hotels.
+It also features AI-powered FAQs, review analysis, and intelligent hotel recommendations, using Retrieval-Augmented Generation (RAG).

 ## Features
 - User authentication (login/logout)